Charlene Zettel

-Charlene Zettel was appointed University of California Regent by Governor Arnold Schwarzenegger in 2009.
-Regent Zettel will serve a 12-year term that expires March 1, 2021.
+Charlene Zettel was appointed University of California Regent by Governor Arnold Schwarzenegger in 2009 and served until her term expired on March 1, 2021.
 She is also a board member of the San Diego Regional Airport Authority and a former public interest director of the Federal Home Loan Bank of San Francisco.
 Also in 2009, she was appointed director for the San Diego Office of the Governor.
-Ms Zettel has been married to David for 40 years; the couple has two adult sons.
+Zettel has been married to David for 40 years; the couple has two adult sons.